 Personal - Borne of frustration with the reporting tools built into the solar photovoltaic array attached to my house, an app intended to clean up and distill the complex information surrounding one's monthly electricty input and output.
 Research included reams of power bills from around the country, studies into consumption patterns, and limited user interviews.
 Designed to take a variety of inputs from solar panels, the power meter, and even electricty usage monitors like Watt Killer and present the information in an actionable and human-friendly way.
 There is also a social component built in, to help you compare your usage patterns against friends, which in studies has show to reduce electricty usage.
 This idea was pitched to the Samsung Accelerator at the end of 2013 and led to me being flown to NYC by Adobe to lead panel discussions on the future of design at a Behance/99U event, which was a blast!Always in development

 My new blog is still lacking in content but I am writing more stuff HERE.
 I tend to post sketches up for sale on SOCIETY6.
-Also, tumblr sometimes has things I MAKE and LIKE.
+Also, tumblr sometimes has things I LIKE.
 I take pictures and put them on INSTAGRAM.
 I post works-in-progress to DRIBBBLE and put code up on GITHUB.